6Morpheus6/pinokio-wiki/README.md

 Filter the displayed models at the top right corner *("Filters")* to display only **SD1.5** models and check *Checkpoints*, *All* and *SD1.5*.
 Select an image that represents best what you have in mind and click it.

-On the following page you can scroll through different pics made with that model.
+On the following page you can scroll through different pictures created with that model.
-Above these pics you see different versions.
+Above these images you see different versions of that model.
 Most likely the latest version is the newest and best one.
-Press the *Download* Button right beside the *Create* Button to download your desired model.
+Choose your desired version and press the *Download* Button right beside the *Create* Button to download the model and put it into `.\pinokio\drive\drives\peers\d1704581225212\checkpoints` on your computer.
-Download it into:  `.\pinokio\drive\drives\peers\d1704581225212\checkpoints`

 Back in Stable Diffusion WebUI click the blue refresh button at the top left corner beside the *models dropdown menu*.
 After that you can choose your model from that dropdown menu.
+Lower the size of the images you want to create to 512 x 512 up to 800 x 800 pixel.
+SD1.5 models are trained on 512px images.
+Sizes bigger than 800px would lead to errors, mutations, mirror effects or double objects.
+Common horizontal and vertical formats like 600 x 800 or 768 x 512 work as well.

-## Requirements
+## Requirements (not verified)

 ### Stable Diffusion